 Chairman of the board.
 Chairman of nominations committee.
 Chairman of remuneration committee.

-1,815,540 ordinary shares and 754,089 options over ordinary shares.
+1,865,367 ordinary shares and 754,089 options over ordinary shares.

-IOHN W HOLADAY PhD.
+JOHN W HOLADAY PhD.
 Managing Director and Chief Executive Officer.

 Dr Holaday brings four decades of experience as a scientist, founder and executive manager of biotechnology and biopharmaceutical companies, and as a banker.
 Dr Holaday served as a Captain in the US Army, until 1972, and as managing founder of the Neuropharmacology Branch at the Walter Reed Army Institute of Research until 1988.
 Dr Holaday has extensive experience in building private and publicly traded biopharmaceutical companies.
 In 1988, Dr Holaday co-founded Medicis Pharmaceutical Corporation (NYSE: MRX), where he served as Director and as Senior Vice President for Research and Development.
 In 1992, Dr Holaday founded EntreMed Inc (NASDAQ: ENMD), where he served as President, Chief Executive Officer, and Chairman of the board until 2002.
 Dr Holaday also founded MaxCyte Inc, a cell therapy company, where he served as Chairman until 2003.
-He founded HarVest Bank of Maryland in 2004, served as Chairman until 2006 and remains on the board.
-Dr Holaday was founder, Chairman and Chief Executive Officer of CNSCo, Inc, a private company which was acquired by QRxPharma in April 2007.
+Dr Holaday was founder, Chairman and Chief Executive Officer of CNSCo, Inc, a private company which was acquired by QRxPharma Limited in April 2007.